tfourj/immich-public-proxy/README.md

 })
 ```

-You can find all of LightGallery's settings here:
+You can find all of lightGallery's settings here:

 https://www.lightgalleryjs.com/docs/settings/